Im2Slothy/FiveM-Taxi-Job/README.md

 Use the /quitjob command in the chat to end the job.

 # Configuration
-The TAXI_JOB table in taxi_job/jobs/taxi_job.lua contains the configuration for the taxi job.
+The taxiJob table in taxiJob.lua contains the configuration for the taxi job.
 You can modify the following parameters to customize the job:

 name: The name of the job.
 This is used in the /job command to start the job.